-Nassau County has seen a recent influx of Fentanyl laced heroin and methamphetamine being trafficked into the county.
-An increased demand has struck all geographical areas of the county due to falling prices of the aforementioned narcotics and a 3.58% increase in population within the last year.
+Nassau County has seen a recent influx of Fentanyl laced heroin and Methamphetamine being trafficked into the county.
+An increased demand has struck all geographical areas of the county due to falling prices of the aforementioned narcotics and an increase in population within the last year.